2004 United States House of Representatives elections in Georgia: Predictions

+Results

 District 12

-Though one-term Republican Congressman Max Burns has managed to win election in 2002 in this Democratic-leaning district, his stroke of luck vanished by 2004.
+Though one-term Republican Congressman Max Burns has managed to win election in 2002 in this Democratic-leaning district, which stretches from Athens down to the western suburbs of Savannah, his stroke of luck vanished by 2004.
 Burns faced a scandal- and controversy-free Democratic opponent in Athens-Clarke County Commissioner John Barrow.
 In a bitterly fought election, Barrow ousted Burns and won his first term in Congress.